-I am not a huge fan of the Olympics, to me winning events and coming home with trophies or medals is not of great importance.
-I am more of a believer in what Mr. Miyagi says in "Karate Kid Two"; ...if the trophy is about protecting yourself and proving yourself - it has value, if it is about ego, then it is just a worthless piece of plastic and marble.
-I do not remember the exact lines but it was something to that effect.
+I am not a fan of the Olympics, to me winning events and coming home with trophies or medals is not of great importance.
+I am more of a believer in what Mr. Miyagi says in "Karate Kid Two"; ...if trophy is about protecting yourself and proving yourself - it has value.
+If it is about ego, then it is just a worthless piece of plastic and marble.

-and yet, there can be lessons to be learned from the Olympics.
-I was sitting next to a yeshiva student on a recent El Al flight and he told me of a talk one of the rabbis gave.
+and yet, there are lessons to be learned from the Olympics.
+I was sitting across the aisle from a young Yeshiva (Rabbinical) student on a recent El Al flight and he told me of a talk one of the rabbis at his academy recently delivered.
 The rabbi certainly did not spend his time watching the Olympics but he did have some insight into the games.
-He said there is an event where people run, jump over hurdles and race to the finish line.
+He said there is an event where participants run, jump over hurdles, and overcome other obstacles along the way, and race to the finish line.
 So the question is asked; would it not be easier to simply remove the hurdles? remove the obstacles?
 Wouldn't that make more sense?

-The rabbi answered, with great passion as I was told by my new friend, "That is the event! the hurdles are the event, overcoming these obstacles is the whole point of the event.
-Remove the obstacles and you have negated the entire event.
+The rabbi answered his own question, with great passion as I was told by my new friend, "That is the event!
+The hurdles are the event, overcoming these obstacles is the entire point of the event.
+Remove the obstacles and you have negated the entire purpose of the event.

-The point is that our life is our event.
+The point is that our life is our Olympic event.

-We are told that our forefather Abraham faced ten tests in his lifetime, ten harsh challenges that could break or make a man.
-We are also told that the Children of Israel had to go through 42 journeys before they reached the Promised Land.
-We are also told that each one of us will also face ten challenges and many journeys during our lifetime.
-These are our hurdles, these our tests, and this is the event.
-Without those tests, without those hardships - it is not the event.
+We are taught that our forefather Abraham faced ten tests in his lifetime, the harsh challenges that could break or make a man.
+We are also told that Children of Israel had to go through 42 journeys before they reached the Promised Land.
+We are also told that each one of us will also face many challenges and many journeys during our lifetime.
+These are our hurdles, these are our tests, and this is the event.
+Without these tests, without these hardships - it is not the event we signed up for.

 Abraham faced many harsh tests; family discord, marriage challenges, children challenges, horrible decisions that had to be made in terms of his family.
 He waited forever to have a child and then nearly lost him, and then his beloved wife died.
 His life was not easy.

-My friend, this is the event we signed up for when we entered this life; overcome hurdles, facing challenges and growing from them, and sometimes growing involves growing pains.
+My friends, this is the event we signed up for when we entered this life; overcoming hurdles, facing challenges and growing from them, and sometimes growing involves growing pains.

-People sometimes ask me, "So do you compete in Krav Maga competitions? "and I answer, the only competition is life itself.
+People sometimes ask me, "So, do you compete in Krav Maga competitions, in tournaments? "and I answer, the only competition, the only event I participate in, is life itself.
 Being faster than someone else does not matter to me unless he is chasing me.
 I have enough personal challenges without having to challenge another person.

-So I now share these words with you - when you face a challenge, remember Abraham, and remember that we all have challenges, we all have journeys we must undertake, this is what the event is about.
+So now I share these words with you - when you face a challenge, remember Abraham, and remember that we all have challenges, we all have journeys we must undertake, this is what the event is about.
+This is the event we signed up for.
+This is our life.
 Now let's jump over those hurdles.